tbowers7/LOCAT/README.md

-# LDTaddCAT
+# LOCAT

-Package to add new pointing catalogs to the LDT CAT.
+Package to add new pointing catalogs to the Lowell Observatory CAT.

+Public catalogs supported by this package:

+* `Gaia EDR3` - Gaia Early Data Release 3

 ---

+## General Outline of What Needs to Happen:

 *From Georgi:*